 The proper classification of a collaborator as a contractor or subrecipient is initially done by the Principal Investigator (PI) during the proposal process.
 The PI will determine whether the classification is that of a contractor (contractor/vendor) – an entity that is providing goods/services within its normal business operations and where the compliance requirements need not be flowed down or adhered to by the contractor/vendor – or that of a subrecipient – an entity that will have responsibility for programmatic decision making and/or an intellectually significant portion of the programmatic effort of the overall project.
 This determination is critical to ensure proper accounting for costs and compliance with requirements.
 There are laws and regulations surrounding subawards, and the University follows the Uniform Guidance 2 CFR 200 for all of its outgoing subawards, regardless of the funding source.
-For more assistance determining classification, see the FDP Classification Form.
+For assistance see the FDP checklist to determine subrecipient or contractor classification (PDF).
 Departmental staff may also take advantage of the subaward classes in the SPECTRUM training program to help their faculty properly classify this type of transaction.
+SPA has the final responsibility for determining the classification of the transaction.
 Misclassification may result in delays of subaward processing and failure to include or exclude Facilities and Administrative (F&A) costs will lead to significant errors in budget calculations.

 Pre-Award/Proposal Development: Inclusion of Subaward in Proposal